-Once home, you may need support.
-Home visits from a nurse, social worker, or someone to help you bathe or prepare meals can help your recovery.
-Or you might need other health services, like occupational therapy, physiotherapy, or respiratory therapy, either at home or in a community clinic.
+If you need them, support such as at-home visits from a nurse, social worker, or someone to help you bathe or prepare meals can help your recovery.
+Or, you might need other health services, like occupational therapy or physiotherapy, either at home or in a community clinic.
 The more you know about what's available, the more you'll be able get the help you need.